blinken/paradar/README.md

 The case is 3D printed and follows the shape of the board.
 It incorporates a hole to permit easy removal of the SD card, slot for the power switch, and a hole for the antenna connector off the SDR.
-The lid has countersunk screw holes for M2.5 hex screws.
+The lid has countersunk screw holes for M3 hex screws.

-Still being finalised but dimensions are approximately 77mm x 77mm x 25mm.
+Dimensions without antenna are 90mm x 84mm x 30mm.
+The antenna connector is SMA, and the included antenna is 110mm in length with a flexible elbow.

-Both bottom and lid are printed in ABS (the lid is translucent).
+Both bottom and lid are 3D-printed in PETG (the lid is translucent).
+This is resistant to most solvents and fuels, though the case is not waterproof

 # Support, bug reports, and feedback